artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ### Adobe Target v2 Extension 0.13.7

 - Fixed an issue with `targetPageParams` being included in mbox requests. `targetPageParams` should only be included in `pageLoad` requests.
-- Fixed an issue with document and window global objects in the Adobe Experience Platform tag extension by replacing the Data Collection tags global object dependencies with direct references to them.
+- Fixed an issue with document and window global objects in the tag extension by replacing the tags global object dependencies with direct references to them.
 - Updated at.js to 2.4.1.

 ## January 25, 2021